TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-indexmaintenance-and-statistics.md

                 },
                 {
                     "value": "other",
-                    "text": " Other (Please describe in the Description)" }
+                    "text": "Other (Please describe in the Description)" }
             ],
             "required": false